Jacob Meyers Player Props: Astros vs. Blue Jays

 Jacob Meyers At The Plate

-- Meyers has eight doubles, a triple, six home runs and 13 walks while batting .257.
+- Meyers is hitting .252 with eight doubles, a triple, six home runs and 13 walks.

+- In 60.0% of his 45 games this season, Meyers has picked up at least one hit.
+He's also had 10 multi-hit games.

-- Meyers has an RBI in 12 of 44 games this season, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in two contests.
+- In 26.7% of his games this season, Meyers has notched at least one RBI.
+In six of those games (13.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.